Mancini finishes homestand in style as Orioles top Rays 3-0 - WHIZ News

+BALTIMORE (AP) — The fans at Camden Yards wanted to give Trey Mancini a nice sendoff — just in case.

+Then the Baltimore slugger lifted a routine flyball to right, and it turned into a wild trip around the bases.

-BALTIMORE (AP) — Trey Mancini hit an inside-the-park home run in what may have been his final plate appearance at Camden Yards as a member of the Orioles, and Baltimore blanked the Tampa Bay Rays 3-0 on Thursday.
+Mancini hit an inside-the-park home run in what may have been his final home plate appearance with the Orioles, and Baltimore blanked the Tampa Bay Rays 3-0 on Thursday.

+“I’m kind of at a loss for words that that happened,” Mancini said.

 Lyles (7-8) and Mancini both could be dealt by a Baltimore team that has still seemed to be in a rebuilding mode for much of this season, but with the Orioles now in contention, it’s not clear what they’ll do.
 Baltimore went on a 10-game winning streak prior to the All-Star break, then held its own on this homestand against two tough AL East rivals.

-Some fans stood and cheered Mancini when he came up with one on and two outs in the eighth and the Orioles up 1-0.
-He lifted a routine flyball to right, but Josh Lowe appeared to have trouble with the sun and missed the ball.
+Some fans stood and cheered when Mancini came up with one on and one out in the eighth and the Orioles up 1-0.
+He hit a fly to right, and Josh Lowe had trouble locating the ball and missed it.
 It hit the left side of his face and bounced away, and Mancini circled the bases.

-Mancini, the designated hitter for Baltimore, took a curtain call before the bottom of the ninth to acknowledge the crowd.
+Mancini, the designated hitter for Baltimore, took a curtain call before the top of the ninth to acknowledge the chanting crowd.

+“I was actually down in the tunnel just putting up my helmet and shin guards and my elbow guard, and then Tyler Nevin came down and told me that they were calling my name,” Mancini said.
+“It meant a lot.
+Again, I have no idea what the next few days bring, but I wanted to make sure to soak in every moment today, just in case this was it.”

+Mancini has been a bright spot as the Orioles have gone through a difficult rebuild.
+He earned Comeback Player of the Year honors in the AL last year after being treated for stage 3 colon cancer.

 Anthony Santander doubled home a run in the third to open the scoring.
 Lyles allowed three hits in 5 2/3 innings, striking out four.
 He pitched around four walks, and the Baltimore bullpen held onto the lead.
 Félix Bautista retired all four of his hitters, striking out three, for his third save.

-Note: This version has been corrected to show there was one out on Mancini’s homer, and his curtain call was before the top of the ninth.